emergon/spring-boot-testing/Project-Tutorial.md

 <details>
 <summary>Testing the Web Layer With @WebMvcTest</summary>

-This Annotation lets you test part of the Spring MVC Application.
+The annotation `@WebMvcTest` lets you test part of the Spring MVC Application.
 It also supports the rules for Spring Security.
-This Spring Test Context contains:
+It creates a Spring Test Context that contains:
 - @Controller
 - @ControllerAdvice
 - @JsonComponent